NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 As long as the creator is actively streaming, viewers should see their broadcast in their browser, with less than 1 second of latency.

 You can also use this URL with any client that supports the [WebRTC-HTTP egress protocol (WHEP)](https://www.ietf.org/archive/id/draft-murillo-whep-01.html).
-See [supported WHEP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Cloudflare Stream.
+See [supported WHEP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Khulnasoft Stream.

 ## Using WebRTC in native apps